 The unacknowledged re-submission of work the student had previously submitted and gained academic credit at GBS or elsewhere.
+This may include the re-use of text, research data or other information.

 4.11 Collusion

 Collusion exists where:

 - (a) Two or more students collaborate in producing a piece of work without authorisation and each submits the work as if it were their individual effort. - (b) A student allows another student to copy all or part of their work and to submit it as their individual effort. - (c) There is unauthorised collaboration between a student and another person in producing a piece of work that is submitted as the student's own work.